scalable-matrix/H2Pack/README.md

 * For standard kernel functions from potential theory, e.g., Coulomb, Stokes, H2Pack using the proxy point method constructs a more efficient representation than approaches based on analytic expansions, like the fast multipole method (FMM), and thus has faster matrix-vector multiplication than FMM.
-However, H2Pack requires a preprocessing step to construct the
+Note that H2Pack requires a preprocessing step to construct the
 ![](https://latex.codecogs.com/svg.latex?\mathcal{H}^2)
 representation, while FMM does not need a preprocessing step.
+However, FMM cannot handle general kernel functions.

-* The proxy points only need to be computed once for a kernel function, domain, and requested accuracy.
+* The proxy points only need to be computed once for a given kernel function, domain, and requested accuracy.
 These proxy points can be reused for different sets of points or data.
 Constructing the ![](https://latex.codecogs.com/svg.latex?\mathcal{H}^2) matrix